gutsy-robot/website/content/home/about.md

 # About Me

-I am a senior undergraduate at IIT Delhi, with a deep interest in Robotics, Human-Robot Interaction and Computer Vision.
-I aim to design autonomous agents with cognitive capabilities that can interact with humans naturally.
-I want to apply my knowledge of Robotics and AI in conjunction with Human Ergonomics to design robots which can co-exist with humans.
-I am particularly interested in the problems of Human-Robot Interaction Design, Autonomous Driving and Robot Learning from Demonstration.
+My long-term research goal is to design autonomous robots with cognitive capabilities that can interact with humans naturally.
+I believe such robots could be of great utility in elderly care, health care and security and survillence.
+I do research in the areas of Human-Robot Interaction, Motion Planning, Speech and Computer Vision, all of which I find extremely relevant to solve the broader problem of designing such robots.

-I have had the good fortune of working with many amazing HRI researchers including [Prof. Holly Yanco](http://www.cs.uml.edu/~holly/) and [Prof. Mary-Anne Williams](https://www.xplainableai.org/).
-For my senior thesis on Autonomous Driving, I have been working with Prof. Sunil Jha at IIT Delhi.
-Outside of work, I am quite passionate about hiking and sports.
+I recently joined the Intelligent Motion Lab at Duke University as a Visiting Research Scholar to work with [Prof. Kris Hauser](http://people.duke.edu/~kh269/) on the [TRINA Project](http://motion.pratt.duke.edu/nursing/index.html).
+In the past, I have worked with many amazing HRI researchers including [Prof. Holly Yanco](http://www.cs.uml.edu/~holly/) and [Prof. Mary-Anne Williams](https://www.xplainableai.org/).
+For my senior thesis on Autonomous Driving, I worked with Prof. Sunil Jha at IIT Delhi.

+Outside of work, I am quite passionate about hiking, racket sports and classical rock music.